 If you only have 1-2 weeks, you should focus on one area.

 ⇒ If you’re into beaches, your obvious choice is the Riviera Maya.
-Try to avoid Cancun and spend your time at the beautiful beaches in Tulum, Bacalar, and Isla Holbox.
+Try to avoid Cancun and spend your time at the beautiful beaches in Tulum, where you can swim with the turtles in Akumal.
+Head to the beautiful blue lagoon in Bacalar or escape it all on the remote Isla Holbox.
 You could even do a detour to Palenque in Chiapas, to see the most stunning Mayan ruins of the country and some beautiful waterfalls.
 This is kind of the typical tourist trail, therefore you’ll have a great and well-developed tourist infrastructure and plenty of accommodation – particularly in Playa del Carmen and Tulum – for every budget.

 ⇒ If you’re into culture and cities, base yourself in Mexico City and do some shorter trips to nearby places such as Puebla, Taxco, San Miguel de Allende, and Guanajuato, or Oaxaca City.
 I love Mexico City and highly recommend a visit – read more about the best things to do in Mexico City.

-⇒ Another option would be a road trip from Tijuana down the Baja California to Los Cabos.
+⇒ Another option would be a road trip from Tijuana down the Baja California through La Paz and further into Los Cabos.

 If you have 3-4 weeks, you can see a bigger part of the country.